 35. Staedt U, Leweling H, Gladisch R, et al. Effects of ornithine aspartate on plasma ammonia and plasma amino acids in patients with cirrhosis.
 A double-blind, randomized study using a four-fold crossover design.
 J Hepatol 1993;19:424-30.

 36. Salmi HA, Sarna S. Effect of silymarin on chemical, functional and morphological alterations of the liver.
 A double-blind controlled study.
 Scand J Gastroenterol 1982;17:517-21.

 37. Feher J, Deak G, Muzes G, et al. Liver-protective action of silymarin therapy in chronic alcoholic liver diseases.
 Orv Hetil 1989;130:2723-7 [in Hungarian].

 38. Muzes G, Deak G, Lang I, et al. Effect of silymarin (Legalon) therapy on the antioxidant defense mechanism and lipid peroxidation in alcoholic liver disease (double blind protocol.)
 Orv Hetil 1990:131:863-6 [in Hungarian].

-39. Velussi M, Cernigoi AM, De Monte A, et al. Long-term (12 months) treatment with an anti-oxidant drug (silymarin) is effective on hyperinsulinemia, exogenous insulin need and malondialdehyde levels in cirrhotic diabetic patients.
-J Hepatol 1997;26:871–9.
+39. Velussi M, Cernogoi AM, De Monte A, et al. Long-term (12 months) treatment with an antioxidant drug (silymarin) is effective on hyperinsulinemia, exogenous insulin need and malondialdehyde levels in cirrhotic diabetic patients.
+J Hepatology 1997;26:871-9.

 40. Ferenci P, Dragosics B, Dittrich H, et al. Randomized controlled trial of silymarin treatment in patients with cirrhosis of the liver.
 J Hepatol 1989;9:105-13.